Irish Cream Truffles with Baileys

 • Coating tip: Roll the truffles in the coating immediately after shaping them to ensure it sticks well.

-• Storage tip: Store truffles in an airtight container in the fridge for up to one week.
+• Storage: Keep them in an airtight container in the fridge for up to 1 week.

 Plate of chocolate truffles coated in green sprinkles, with one truffle showing a rich chocolate filling.